 You could open up your own shop within the Etsy website and sell products.
 If you want to be nomadic, then you will want to sell digital products.

-A digital product is something that the customer can download and use.
-Some examples include printable wall art, coloring book pages, knitting patterns, planners, budget spreadsheets, invitation templates, greeting cards, and more.
+Examples of digital products include printable wall art, coloring book pages, knitting patterns, planners, budget spreadsheets, invitation templates, greeting cards, and more.

 This could be one way to travel and earn money.